learn-co-curriculum/phase-0-js-arrays-and-objects-lab/README.md

 **Lab: Library Book Management**

 **Overview**
-Imagine you are working for a library that needs to manage its collection of books and their availability status.
-Your task is to create a system to manage book information and track their availability.
-You will use arrays to store lists of books, objects to represent individual books, and debugging techniques to ensure everything works correctly.
-This lab will help you practice and apply the skills you've learned in a realistic scenario, with a heavy emphasis on using debugging tools to solve problems.
+In this lab, you will create a simple system to manage a library's collection of books.
+You will use arrays to store lists of books and objects to represent individual books.
+The goal is to practice working with arrays and objects in JavaScript through basic operations like adding, modifying, and removing books.

+**Objectives**
+By the end of this lab, you should be able to:
+- Create an array to store book objects.
+- Write functions to add a book, modify the first book, and remove the last book in the array.

 **Tools and Resources**
 - Visual Studio Code